shakeyourbunny/Itch.io-Bundle-Downloader/README.md

+# MOVED
+project has moved to https://github.com/shakeyourbunny/itch-downloader as it is on its own now.

+--

 # itch.io Downloader

 itch.io Downloader is a python script that allows you to download all games bound to your itch.io account.
 It was